PCRE2Project/pcre2/doc/html/README.txt

 README file for PCRE2 (Perl-compatible regular expression library)
 ------------------------------------------------------------------

-PCRE2 is a re-implementation of the original PCRE library with an entirely new API.
+PCRE2 is a re-working of the original PCRE library to provide an entirely new API.
 The latest release of PCRE2 is always available in three alternative formats from: